GSA/cio-council/_posts/2017-09-15-hiring-event.md

 To find out more information about the Federal Tech/Cyber Hiring and Recruitment event and to register for attendance, please visit CIO.gov/hiringevent.

-Follow along on social media with Twitter handle <A HREF="https://twitter.com/ciodotgov">@ciodotgov</A> and hashtags #FedITWorkforce and #GovTechJobs.
+Follow along on social media with Twitter handle [@ciodotgov](https://twitter.com/ciodotgov) and hashtags #FedITWorkforce and #GovTechJobs.